MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/Using-VSCode-for-Debugging-Compiled-Cmdlets.md

 > These steps will show you how to debug your module in PowerShell Core.
 They will not work for Windows PowerShell.

+Some familiarity with the Visual Studio Code debugger is assumed.

+- For a general introduction to the Visual Studio Code debugger, see [Debugging in Visual Studio Code][].

+- For examples of debugging PowerShell script files and modules, see [Using Visual Studio Code for remote editing and debugging][].

 This guide follows on from the [Writing Portable Modules][] guide.

 ## Creating a build task